kristopherjohnson/suwaneeforth/README.md

 SuwaneeForth is an implementation of a [Forth](http://en.wikipedia.org/wiki/Forth_(programming_language)) interpreter, written in [Swift](https://developer.apple.com/swift/) for OS X.  With a little more work, it could probably run on iOS as well.

-SuwaneeForth is a translation/port of the system described in "A sometimes minimal FORTH compiler and tutorial for Linux / i386 systems" (a.k.a. "[JONESFORTH](http://rwmj.wordpress.com/2010/08/07/jonesforth-git-repository/)") by Richard W.M.
+SuwaneeForth is a translation/port of the system described in "A sometimes minimal FORTH compiler and tutorial for Linux/i386 systems" (a.k.a. "[JONESFORTH](http://rwmj.wordpress.com/2010/08/07/jonesforth-git-repository/)") by Richard W.M.
 Jones.
 Refer to the JONESFORTH source code for details of the memory layouts and execution mechanisms used by SuwaneeForth.

 Like JONESFORTH, SuwaneeForth is not compliant with the [ANS Forth standard](http://forth.sourceforge.net/std/dpans/).

-Also like JONESFORTH, SuwaneeForth is released into the public domain.
+Like JONESFORTH, SuwaneeForth's source code is released into the public domain.

 SuwaneeForth is only intended to be useful as an educational toy.
-If you want to use an open-source Forth for serious software development for OS X or iOS, it is recommended that you start with [pForth](http://www.softsynth.com/pforth/), [GForth](https://www.gnu.org/software/gforth/), or another mature Forth implementation.
+If you want to use an open-source Forth for serious software development, it is recommended that you start with [pForth](http://www.softsynth.com/pforth/), [GForth](https://www.gnu.org/software/gforth/), or another mature Forth implementation.

 _Suwanee_ is the name of the city where the author lives.